 Public health officials and the Michigan Department of Health and Human Services (MDHHS) are continuing to see an elevated number of hepatitis A cases in Southeast Michigan.

 Resources for the general public, healthcare and behavioral healthcare providers, and food service is located at the bottom of this page.

 While it is recommended that everyone who is concerned about hepatitis A exposure be immunized, certain groups are being prioritized to receive the vaccine.
 Those groups include:

 - Those with a recent exposure to a confirmed case of hepatitis A

-- Those at high risk of exposure to hepatits A, including men who have sex with men, those with a history of substance abuse, those currently homeless or in transient living, correnctional facility inmates, and those with underlying liver disease
+- Those at high risk of exposure to hepatitis A, including men who have sex with men, those with a history of substance abuse, those currently homeless or in transient living, correctional facility inmates, and those with underlying liver disease

 - Food service workers

 More information is available in the MDHHS Vaccination Prioritizing FAQ Sheet.